Convergence of Gradient Descent on Separable Data: EXPERIMENTS WITH NORMALIZED GRADIENT DESCENT

 This suggests that Theorem \ref{theorem: main} holds even for $\lossPower\leq 0.25$, and that indeed the exponential tail ($\lossPower =1$) obtains the optimal convergence rate over all poly-exponential loss functions.

 In appendix \ref{sec: Examples}, we demonstrate the conjecture by examining two examples.
 The first example proves that when $f(t)$ is not $\omega(\log(t))$ (e.g. the loss has a power-law tail) we might not convergence to the max-margin separator.
-The second example demonstrates convergence with sub-poly-exponential tails (that satisfies $f(t)=\omega(\log(t))$).
+The second example demonstrates convergence with sub-poly-exponential tails (that satisfies $f(t)=\omega(\log(t))$). }

-\section{Discussion}
+\section{DISCUSSION}

+In this work, we have examined the behavior of gradient descent on separable data, in binary linear classification tasks.
+First, in Theorem \ref{Theorem: convergence to max margin for general tail} we proved the linear classifier resulting from a multilayer linear neural networks converges in direction to the $L_2$ maximum-margin on almost all linearly separable data --- for a wide family of monotone, convex loss functions with super-exponential tails and some technical conditions (Assumption \ref{def: general tail loss}).
+In contrast, polynomially tailed loss function do not lead to convergence to the maximum-margin.
+Intuitvely, the reason behind this is that for super-polynomial loss functions the datapoints with the largest margin (i.e., the support vectors) become dominant in the gradient, while for polynomial or heavier tails the contribution of non-support vectors is never negligible.

-In this work, we have examined the convergence rate of gradient descent on separable data, in binary linear classification tasks, and given strictly monotone and smooth loss functions.
-First, we examined how the convergence rate depends on the tail of the loss function.
-In Theorem \ref{theorem: main}, an extension of Theorem \ref{theorem: ICLR theorem 3}, we rigorously derived the convergence rate for loss functions with poly-exponential tails, for which $-\ell^{\prime}(u) \asymp \exp(-u^{\nu})$, in the range $\nu>0.25$.
-In that range, the exponential tail ($\nu=1$) has the optimal rate.
-This offers a possible explanation to the empirical preference of the exponentially-tailed loss functions over other poly-exponential tailed losses (probit is perhaps the only example) --- since the exponential loss can lead to faster convergence to the asymptotic (implicitly biased) solution, as we showed here.
-Further analysis suggested that the rate for exponential tail remains the optimal rate outside of the $\nu>0.25$ range, and even for sub-exponential tails, until, for polynomial tails, we no longer converge to the max-margin separator.
+Next, we examine the convergence rate for a linear classifier with loss within this wide family of loss functions.
+We prove in Theorem \ref{theorem: general convergence rates simplified} that the exponential tail has the optimal rate.
+This offers a possible explanation to the empirical preference of the exponentially-tailed loss functions over other losses (e.g. the probit loss): that the exponential loss leads to a faster convergence to the asymptotic (implicitly biased) solution, as we showed here.
+This result is somewhat surprising, and we do not have an intuitive explanation why this should be true.

-In Theorem \ref{thm:sd-fast}, an extension of Theorem \ref{thm:sd-exp}, we showed that the convergence of gradient descent for exponential loss function could be significantly accelerated by simply increasing the learning rate.
-In fact, the normalized gradient descent algorithm can also approximate the regularization path in the following sense.
-Let $R= \norm{\w_t}$, and $\w_{R} =\arg\min_{\norm{\w} \le R} \cL( \w)$.
-Then
+In Theorem \ref{theorem: general convergence rates simplified with ode}, we extend these results to multilayer linear neural networks, and show similar convergence rates, with only a negligible decrease in the rate with the depth --- even when the number of layers is infinite.
+Note that in this Theorem we already assume convergence of the loss to zero.
+However, if we do converge, it is somewhat surprising that this rate does not depend much on the depth, as one might expect to have convergence rate issues due to exploding or vanishing gradients.